Biochemistry and Molecular Biology (BMB) – Ph.D. Degree

 Transfer Credits

 A total of 21 credits may be transferred into the Ph.D.
 Program.
-For more details, see the Credit Transfer and Waiver Policy on the MCGSBS Policies and Procedures intranet site.
+For more details, see the Credit Conversion, Transfer, Waiver, and Substitution Policy on the MCGSBS Policies and Procedures intranet site.

 Course Work